GouniManikumar12/aip-spec/PRD.md

 ### 3.1 Platform

-**Definition:** An AI application, chatbot, or agent that serves users and integrates AMXP to monetize high-intent moments.
+**Definition:** An AI application, chatbot, or agent that serves users and integrates AIP to monetize high-intent moments.

 **Examples:**
 - Conversational AI (ChatGPT, Claude, Perplexica)